Maxim-Mazurok/google-api-typings-generator/README.md

 Tests are run automatically in practice via GitHub Actions continuous integration.

+### Syncing gapi client namespace in DT with available APIs

+Here's how to sync (add new and remove obsolete) Google APIs to/from @types/gapi.client.\* namespace in DefinitelyTyped:

+1. Make sure that this project, [DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), and [microsoft/DefinitelyTyped-tools](https://github.com/microsoft/DefinitelyTyped-tools) are all in the home directory on Linux: `~`
+2. `npm run apis-sync-helper` will update config in this repo and allowed list in DT-tools
+3. `npm run start-dt` will update DT
+4. Open PR to DT-tools, but **only include additions, not deletions**, otherwise, all DT PRs are gonna start failing
+5. Wait for it to get merged
+6. Open PR to DR (include all changes)
+7. Wait for it to get merged
+8. Open PR to DT-tools, now only include deletions that were omitted previously, making sure that all deleted types are absent in the DT repo
+9. Once it's merged - all done, rinse and repeat in a few months or so.

+Ideally, this should be automated in [#401](https://github.com/Maxim-Mazurok/google-api-typings-generator/issues/401)

 #### Lint

 The generated type definitions are linted via [`dtslint`](https://github.com/Microsoft/dtslint), mimicking